vega/vega/packages/vega-scale/README.md

 function that returns an array of corresponding domain values for a given interval in the scale's output range.

-Scale constructors returned by this method accept two optional parameters: a *scheme* string, indicating a valid [scheme](#scheme) name applicable to either `'ordinal'` or `'sequential'` scales; and a *reverse* boolean, indicating if a sequential color scheme should be reversed.

 ```js
 // linear scale
 var linear = vega.scale('linear');